nehanandi09/ninjaOne-client/readme.md

 - Rename files to cohesive names and export them in index.js instead of naming them index.js
 - Improve hierearchy in text presented, H1 -> H2 -> H3 etc
 - Create a component 'IconButton' for where only icon is used as a button
+- Include focus styles for inputs, buttons

+### Changes made:

+- Improved hierarchy for text to follow accessibility guidelines
+- Replaced divs with Buttons where possible for a11y reasons
+- Improved Search, Filter, and Sort to work synchronously

+### Further improvements that can be made

+- Isolate the Filter functionality into its own reusable component instead of using SelectInput
+- Create a separate Sort component to facilitate reuse and maintainability
+- Move type definitions to a dedicated folder for a cleaner JSX file structure.